CRAIGS KIWISAVER SCHEME FAQS

 The ‘Total Annual Fund Charge’ is made up of the following:

 - Management fees – Management fees are calculated based on the number of days the security has been held throughout the relevant year.
 The management fee covers the cost of managing the Scheme, including managing the investments, processing contributions, withdrawals and corporate actions, dealing with correspondence and preparing statements.
 We currently meet the fees payable to the administration manager, custodian and supervisor out of the management fees.
-Fees will be recovered at the end of each quarter from your cash holdings, or by selling down securities within your portfolio proportionately.
+Fees will be recovered at the end of each month from your cash holdings, or by selling down securities within your portfolio proportionately.

 - Fees and expenses of underlying funds – in relation to a security that is a fund, that fund may also have fees and expenses which are charged by the manager and supervisor of that fund.
 These fees and expenses will be reflected in the fund’s unit price and may therefore indirectly affect your returns.